mazefest/MooCal/README.md

 <p align="center">
 <img src="ReadMeResources/MooCalLogo.png" width="300" alt="">
 </p>
 Moocal is a lightweight SwiftUI calendar library designed to simplify the creation and customization of calendars in your SwiftUI applications.
 Whether you're building a productivity app, an event planner, or any application that requires calendar functionality, Moocal is your go-to solution.
+If you want to see an example app using MooCal, see our test app [HERE](https://github.com/mazefest/MooCal/wiki/Accessing-the-Test-App)

 # Requirements